npahucki/linear-importer/README.md

     - **\*Warning**: Deleting this file will cause the importer to lose track of previously imported stories, which could result in duplicate issues being created in Linear\*
   - `user-mapping.json` - Maps Pivotal Tracker usernames to Linear user accounts (see [Assignee / Smart User Mapping](#assignee--smart-user-mapping))

+## Other

-#### ENV Options
+#### Considerations

-- `REQUESTS_PER_SECOND` = 5
-  - (varies based on API endpoint)
-- `ENABLE_IMPORTING` = true
-  - `false` to halt execution before any requests; allows testing CLI
-- `ENABLE_DETAILED_LOGGING` = false
-  - `true` to show additional logging output for user mapping and file attachments
+- It is not possible to override the "Creator" on a Linear Issue.
+This information will be preserved in the `Raw Pivotal Data` comment on each Issue.
+- Add Team Members in Linear before beginning import to take advantage of Smart User matching.
+However, users can be manually mapped.
+- Be mindful of notification preferences for members.
+This can get noisy while importing 😬

 #### API Rate Limits

 - Linear sets rate limits on their API usage, which you will probably reach.
 The Linear team was helpful in increasing my rate limits temporarily. https://developers.linear.app/docs/graphql/working-with-the-graphql-api/rate-limiting.
 - The `REQUESTS_PER_SECOND` ENV var can be adjusted to throttle request frequency

-#### Other Notes
+#### Issues

-- It is not possible to override the "Creator" on a Linear Issue.
-This information will be preserved in the `Raw Pivotal Data` comment on each Issue.
-- Add Team Members in Linear before beginning import
-- Be mindful of notification preferences for members.
-This can get noisy while importing 😬
+- Label creation can only be run 1 time https://github.com/nverges/pivotal-linear-importer/issues/13

-## TODO
+#### TODO
 - Pivotal Estimate -> Linear Estimate. https://github.com/nverges/pivotal-linear-importer/issues/4